Fiona Bruce (politician): Political career

 In 2019, Bruce chaired an inquiry by the Conservative Party Human Rights Commission into prostitution, which made the recommendation to replace existing laws on soliciting prostitution with laws that would make paying for sexual services a criminal offence.

+Bruce was again re-elected at the 2019 general election, with an increased vote share of 59% and an increased majority of 18,561.

-In 2020, she was appointed by Boris Johnson as the Prime Minister's Special Envoy for Freedom of Religion or Belief, and in this capacity she has been supportive of a petition to grant asylum to Maira Shahbaz and her family, a Pakistani Christian girl who has received death threats.
+In 2020, she was appointed by Boris Johnson as the Prime Minister's Special Envoy for Freedom of Religion or Belief, and in this capacity was supportive of a petition to grant asylum to Maira Shahbaz and her family, a Pakistani Christian girl who has received death threats.

 In May 2021 Bruce co-authored an essay entitled "Family Matters – the Case for Strengthening Families" with former MP, David Burrowes, for inclusion in Common Sense: Conservative Thinking for a Post-Liberal Age published by the Common Sense Group, an informal group of Conservative MPs.

+In 2022, Bruce was elected as Chair of the International Religious Freedom or Belief Alliance, a network of countries promoting freedom of religion or belief worldwide.
+She was re-elected for a second term in 2023.

-In January 2023, Sky News revealed that Bruce had, since the 2019 general election, earnt more than £700,000 in addition to her salary as an MP – the fourth-highest amount of any MP.
+In January 2023, Sky News revealed that Bruce had, since the 2019 general election, earned more than £700,000 in addition to her salary as an MP; the fourth-highest amount of any MP.

+In July 2023, she spoke out against the persecution of Christians during the ongoing violence in Manipur, India.

+Bruce lost her seat at the 2024 General Election.

 Personal life

 She married Richard John Bruce in 1990, and they have two sons.
 Fiona Bruce was awarded the title of "Small Businesswoman of the Year" in 2003.

+Bruce is an Evangelical Alliance council member.